ginkgostreet/ginkgo-docs-grav/pages/01.user-docs/03.working-with-submodules/docs.md

 ## Adding a Submodule

-Here is an example of adding a git submodule using our RTFM theme as an example:
+Here is an example of adding a git submodule using our RTFM theme as an example.
+The details here are probably more than necessary for most submodules, since it was written for the Gingko RTFM theme which we do the dev on.

 - SSH into the RTFM server
 - `cd /path/to/user`